Talking with Children/Tweens

 Q: If you see porn, you might feel like you want to watch more.
 What are some ways to make healthy choices when you see porn?

-- putting phones and other devices away at night
+- put devices away at night

 There are also some other great resources specifically for tweens that can help guide your conversation, including Good Pictures, Bad Pictures: Porn proofing today’s young kids and How to Talk to Your Kids about Pornography.
-Details are here: PARENT RESOURCES

 What to do if your child sees porn?